Philosophical-Language-Group/tnil-freedoc/docs/_generated/morpho/case.rst

 Transrelative cases
 -------------------

+TODO

-There are 9 Transrelative cases.
-TODO more
+There are 9 Transrelative cases:

 - `Thematic`_ - *content*
 - `Instrumental`_ - *instrument used by agent to accomplish action*